 Buckspring Lodge: A Summer Retreat for Sheep Posted on June 23, 2021 at 1:32 pm.Written by Kristina Smith In addition to Biltmore House in Asheville, NC, the Vanderbilts had another home on the estate’s original 125,000 acres: Buckspring Lodge.
 A rustic, Adirondack-style retreat on the slopes of Mt.
 Pisgah, located about 20 miles from Biltmore House, Buckspring Lodge was a world away from the elegantly landscaped terrain surrounding America’s Largest Home®.
 George and Edith Vanderbilt sitting on the front steps of Buckspring Lodge, their rustic retreat on Mt.
 Pisgah An Elevated View It was fashionable at that time for wealthy families to create summer retreats in the mountains or by the seashore, often spending the entire season away from their main residence.
 George Vanderbilt had already acquired a cottage in Bar Harbor, Maine, which he enlarged and renamed Pointe d’Acadie, but he spent less time there after making Biltmore his permanent home, choosing instead to enjoy the cool heights and splendid views of the Blue Ridge Mountains.
 A flock of sheep being tended near Buckspring Lodge with Mount Pisgah in the background.
 Family, Friends & Biltmore Sheep In addition to the main Buckspring Lodge building, which was designed by Biltmore architect Richard Morris Hunt and completed under the direction of his son Richard Howland Hunt, there was separate kitchen structure, a smaller guest cottage, and a stable that would eventually become a garage.
 Edith Vanderbilt added a garden and a tennis court to the site, and guests could hike and hunt to their hearts’ content.
 Family and friends weren’t the only visitors, however—a flock of Biltmore sheep spent time there, as well, providing effective “grounds maintenance” in return for their room and board.
 The sheep kept the grass short and added a pleasant pastoral note to the ambience of the Vanderbilt’s private mountain retreat.
 Today, our Outdoor Adventure Center in Antler Hill Village is your headquarters for estate exploration.
 New Life for an Old Cabin After George Vanderbilt‘s death in 1914, Edith Vanderbilt sold most of the estate’s Pisgah Forest land to the federal government to become a national forest.
 Her grandson George Cecil inherited the property, eventually selling it to allow unobstructed construction of the Mount Pisgah section of the Blue Ridge Parkway.
 A ranger’s cabin, constructed in 1912 of decades-old logs salvaged from early settler’s cabins on Vanderbilt’s Pisgah Forest tract, was removed from the site at that time and rebuilt in Asheville as a family home.
 In 2015, this historic cabin and some of its furnishings were donated to Biltmore.
 Now restored in Antler Hill Village, the cabin serves as the headquarters for our Outdoor Adventure Center and Land Rover Experience.

 Biltmore Trails: 22 Miles to Explore Posted on April 6, 2021 at 12:00 am.Written by Amy Dangelico Whether you’re visiting for the day or you’re a Biltmore Annual Passholder, exploring Biltmore Estate’s 22 miles of trails is an excellent way to get some outdoor exercise.
 From leisurely strolls to intense workouts or trailside picnics, our estate trails offer a variety of routes that can be tailored to your skill level with spectacular views in every season.
 Access to Biltmore’s private trail system requires an admission ticket, Biltmore Annual Pass, or an overnight stay.
 Enjoy the manicured landscape along paved paths in our historic gardens.
 Easy Biltmore Trails Historic Gardens (walking) Our historic garden paths incorporate the Italian Garden (gravel), Shrub Garden (paved), Walled Garden (paved), and Spring Garden (mulch).
 Routes stretch approximately 1-2 miles depending on which paths you choose.
 Enjoy seasonal blooms with benches nearby to take a break and soak it all in.
 Azalea Garden (walking) This mostly paved walking path can be accessed from either the Spring Garden or Walled Garden.
 It is a great opportunity to go even deeper into Biltmore’s historic gardens, offering benches along the way, and leads to Bass Pond Waterfall and Boat House.
 Take in spectacular views across the Bass Pond at approximately 1 mile.
 The Lagoon offers a striking reflection of the west side of Biltmore House.
 Moderate Biltmore Trails Lagoon Trail (walking, running, biking) This mostly flat, paved trail leads to the Lagoon, which offers a striking view of the west side of Biltmore House (a popular picnic spot).
 Start and end at Antler Hill Village for a pleasant 3-mile trip.
 The French Broad River and estate farmland provide pleasant scenery as you explore the path.
 Farm Trail (walking, running, biking) This flat gravel and dirt road runs along the perimeter of Biltmore’s grounds and the French Broad River.
 Totaling 6 miles, this trail leads to the Arbor Trace Trail at one end and the Lagoon Trail at the other.
 Westover Trails (hiking, trail running, biking) Access this set of Biltmore trails from the Bike Barn or The Inn on Biltmore Estate® to see Biltmore’s beautiful woodlands.
 The green (1.7 miles) and blue routes (2.8 miles) immerse you in nature while offering wide trails for a comfortable experience with a few challenging hills.
 The Westover Trails provide access to some of the estate’s more secluded woodlands.
 Challenging Biltmore Trails Westover Trails (hiking, trail running, biking) The black route totals 3.5 miles round-trip inside Biltmore’s beautiful woodland.
 The narrow trail offers steep hills and is great for a technical single-track bike ride or an authentic hiking experience.
 Arbor Trace Trail (hiking, trail running, biking) This trail can only be accessed by first following the Farm Trail.
 The 3.5-mile round-trip route travels in and out of the woods providing scenic views of the estate’s agriculture and the historic Market Gardener’s Cottage on Biltmore Estate™.
 The last stretch of the trail (black) is quite narrow and an optional loop.
 Deer Park Trail (walking, running, biking) This challenging uphill trek is quite popular due to the stunning view of Biltmore House it offers.
 To extend the challenge, start at Antler Hill Village and take the Farm Trail to the Lagoon Trail which leads to the Deer Park Trail.
-Quick Overview of Biltmore’s 22 miles of trails Download Our Trail Map Be sure to check out, download, or print our trail map before you embark.
+Quick Overview of Biltmore’s 22 miles of trails Get Ready to Hit the Trails Be sure to check out, download, or print our trail map before you embark.
 Orientation and detailed maps are available at the Bike Barn and Outdoor Adventure Center in Antler Hill Village.
 All Biltmore trails are pet-friendly, well-maintained, and accessible only to Passholders, lodging guests, and ticketed guests.
 If you’re looking for a more curated experience, consider one of our guided hiking or biking offerings.
+Please note: We may temporarily close our trails and wooded areas without advance notice during inclement weather.
+We appreciate your understanding and cooperation with trail closure signage.
 See you on the trails!